betaoverflow/project-speakerhub/README.md

 <h1 align='center'>SpeakerHub </h1>

 <p align='center'>Orgnazing an event is not easy.
-Getting a good speaker with proper subject knowledge becomes difficult at times.
-Although speakers can be approached with different social media but not every skilled person wants to be a speaker.
-Speakers are born not made.
-SpeakerHub aims to be the one stop solution for finding speakers, speakers will be divided on the basis of their subject knowledge.
-Speaker Hub will connect orgnizers with speakers and ultimately satisfying the 3 stakeholders</p>
+Getting in touch with a confident speaker who's an expert on some subject isn't easy.
+Sure, people can be approached on social media to be a speaker for an event, but not everyone wants to be a speaker.
+SpeakerHub aims to be the one stop solution for finding and getting in touch with speakers.
+With speakers divided on the basis of their subject knowledge, you can find the right speaker for your next team gathering, conference, or really any occasion!
+Speaker Hub  aims to connect organizers with speakers, ultimately satisfying the 3 stakeholders</p>

 <p float='center' align='center'>
 <img src='https://github.com/betaoverflow/project-speakerhub/blob/main/docs/sh122.png' width='250'>